-What Is a Homeowners' Association (HOA)?
+What Is a HOA?

 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.

-What Is an HOA For?
+What Is the Purpose of an HOA?

 An HOA is a non-profit, voluntary association that the developer of a master-planned community usually creates even before the first house is sold.
 They appoint the HOA board and ultimately leave the care and maintenance of the community to its HOA.
-After the developer exits, the HOA can be independent, and homeowners are free to elect the members of the HOA board.
+After the developer exits, the HOA can be independent, and homeowners are free to elect members of the HOA board.

 The HOA concept was originally conceived to market and sell homes.
 Today, there are 63 million people living under a community association, which includes an HOA.
 This is an estimated 24% of all homes in the U.S.

 Among the goals of an HOA is the implementation of community rules, known as covenants, conditions, and restrictions (CC&R).
 These rules are to preserve, maintain, and enhance the properties in a community while keeping it orderly and peaceful.
 It also collects HOA fees, used to take care of common areas in a community to benefit all homeowners.

 Ultimately, HOAs enforce rules concerning properties.
 Examples of issues falling under the HOA’s jurisdiction include:

 - Home maintenance standards.

 - Pet ownership (type, breed, size, and quantity).